coinsim-labs/coinsim/README.md

 * open http://localhost/ in browser
 	* username: "user", password: "user"
 	* For API documentation: http://localhost/api/v1/docs/

+### Note to Windows users
+Make sure you clone the repo "as-is" and have git "core.autocrlf" set to "false".
+Otherwise you will get into problems because of Windows-style line endings.
+You can set it manually with "git config --global core.autocrlf false"

 ### Who do I talk to? ###